Share

 Moon Void of Course is, in my opinion, a critical affliction.
 Yet as I always say, I recommend you avoid relying on only one or a few astrological or numerological indicators since a comprehensive approach involving hundreds of indicators is necessary in order to achieve consistently high levels of accuracy in prediction and outlining personality.

 By itself, a Moon Void of Course is minor, but combined with several other key afflictions, it becomes more important.
-You can benefit even if Moon VOC is the only phenomenon you follow, but please acknowledge that there exist hundreds of other considerations, which collectively, can symbolically void any given Moon VOC.
+You can benefit even if Moon VOC is the only phenomenon you follow, but please acknowledge that there exist hundreds of other considerations, which, collectively, can symbolically void any given Moon VOC.

-NOTE: as with any consideration, how it relates to your personal comprehensive charts rules.
+NOTE: As with any consideration, how it relates to your personal comprehensive charts rules.
 If your natal Moon, for example, is the most potent heavenly body in your charts, then Moon VOC is more important to you.

 Also, it’s been said that an area of concern, such as the initiation of a new enterprise, under a Moon VOC will “come to nothing,” but I believe that’s only true if the other relative considerations support the notion en masse.
 Still, it’s a fascinating astrological indicator to track.